MegaForlas/speech2text/README.md

 # speech2text
 Testing about Speech-to-text on Flutter.
+Still in develop.

 Pruebas de Speech-to-text en Flutter.
 Todavía en desarrollo.